aghilann/Linux-File-System/README.md

    - You must press save if you want this change to persist
  - You can add files/folders to your current directory
  - To find the images used in the project, go to static folder.
 (They are file/folder icons)
+    - The graphics I used were a popup with a giant green checkmark image
+    - The file/folder also have icons which are just png images